slevomat/coding-standard/README.md

 This sniff disallows trailing commas in multi-line `use` of closure declaration.

+This sniff provides the following setting:

+* `onlySingleLine`: to enable checks only for single-line `use` declarations.

 #### SlevomatCodingStandard.Functions.RequireTrailingCommaInClosureUse 🔧

 Commas after the last inherited variable in multi-line `use` of closure declaration make adding a new variable easier and result in a cleaner versioning diff.